Biden to host Canada’s Trudeau, López Obrador at White House

-WASHINGTON (AP) — President Joe Biden will host talks next week in Washington with the leaders of Canada and Mexico, the White House said Wednesday.
+WASHINGTON (AP) — President Joe Biden is set to hold face-to-face talks with his fellow North American leaders next week in Washington, reviving a tradition that had been shelved during the Trump administration.

-The Nov.
-18 meeting will be the first with Canadian Prime Minister Justin Trudeau and Mexican President Andrés Manuel López Obrador since Biden took office in January and the first get-together since 2016 of what had been near-annual summits between the North American neighbors.
+The White House on Wednesday announced plans for the Nov.
+18 summit with Canadian Prime Minister Justin Trudeau and Mexican President Andrés Manuel López Obrador, billing the return of the trilateral meeting as a chance for the countries to “revitalize our leadership.”

-President Donald Trump, who had complicated relationships with the leaders of both countries, did not continue the tradition.
+The meeting will be the first get-together for the North American leaders since 2016 in what had been near-annual summits between the North American neighbors.
+President Donald Trump, who had complicated relationships with the leaders of both countries, didn’t host such talks.

 Biden held separate virtual meetings with Trudeau in February and López Obrador in March.
 The Mexican leader also hosted Vice President Kamala Harris in Mexico City in June.